 See Related: Best Travel Insurance for Pre-Existing Conditions

-When to Visit Colorado Springs
+Best Time to Visit Colorado Springs

-See Related: RVShare Review
+See Related: RVShare Review: Is it Legit?

 How to Get to Colorado Springs

-See Related: Denver CityPASS Review
+See Related: VT’s Denver CityPASS Review

 How to Get Around Colorado Springs

 They serve more than 20 routes throughout the city.
-You have to buy a day pass for $4 to get their full-day service.
+You must buy a day pass for $4 to get their full-day service.

 You can rent a bike from the city’s popular bike-sharing program, PikeRide.
 Bike rent starts from $2 for the first 30 minutes.

 Colorado Springs Itinerary

-Colorado Springs is growing fast as a tourist destination.
+Colorado Springs is growing fast as a hot tourist destination.
 The reasons behind its popularity are the pleasant weather, spectacular landscapes, stunning hiking trails, and lots of outdoor activities.

 Things to do in Colorado Springs

-At 14,115 feet, it offers incredible views of rock formations, landscapes, and wildflowers.
+Start your day in Colorado Springs with the most famous experience found in Pike National Forest.
+Pikes Peak, also known as America’s Mountain, is 14,115 feet above sea level and offers incredible views of rock formations, landscapes, and wildflowers.
 If you have a vehicle, take the scenic Pikes Peak Highway.

 See Related: Do You Need a Car in Denver?